Key Chatbot Statistics

 24. Close to 50% of people think chatbots are a way for companies to keep their employees from interacting with customers.

 They believe chatbots take away the burden of them having a direct conversation with people in need of assistance.

 25. In the next three years, the chatbot industry will grow and reach a value of nearly $1 billion.

 Growth could be twice this amount by the end of the decade.

 26. Automation is fueling lots of growth with financial institutions, with AI being one of the primary reasons.

-Within AI, chatbots could control 90% of the automation for banks and online banking services by 2022.
+Within AI, chatbots controlled 90% of the automation for banks and online banking services in 2022.